eea/eea.security.checks/README.md

         python run.py

-This will generate a `report.json` with the results.
+This will generate a `report.json` with the results if -s argument is used.
+The results will be published on redmine helpdesk.

-* Run the script to post the warnings on the redmine page (helpdesk)

-        python post_warnings_redmine.py

 ## Limitations